gay-pizza/jaarg/README.md

 # jaarg argument parser library #

+Dependency-free, const (mostly), no magic macros, `no_std` & no alloc (though nicer with those).
-nostd & (mostly) const, some say it can parse your arguments.
+Some say it can parse your arguments.

 ### Obligatory fancy banners ###
 <div>